ShadowPic/PublicTestProjects/jmeter/docker/readme.md

 - -RedisScript (optional): full or relative path to a Redis script for populating parameters to support perf tests
   - JMeter supports Redis as a data source for parameters.
   - See: https://jmeter-plugins.org/wiki/RedisDataSet/
+- -ExecuteOnceOnMaster <boolean> (optional)
+  - Sometimes there is a need to setup test runs and trying to coordinate across several test slaves to only do things 1 time is difficult.
+This Provides the ability to execute a test script 1 time per test run on the Master Node.
 - -GlobalJmeterParams (optional): JMeter supports global parameters by adding -GParameterName=Some Value which will be set as a parameter on the test rig master and slaves
   - This feature allows for any number of "-G" parameters to be added.
   - This feature also allows you to add any other JMeter option you want to assuming it's not already present.